wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 zero rake and zero relief.
 Many people will swear up and down that such a tool won't cut, but I'm here to tell you it works fantastically well.

-Zero back rake is no big deal.
+No top rake is no big deal.
 It's pretty common when cutting harder materials (Jim is pretty sure the design will work just fine with a carbide cutter even on super hard alloys like inconel).